srlinuxeurope/DCFPartnerHackathon/docs/Hackathon2024/srlinux-b-gnmic/README.md

 Streaming Telemetry is carried out by the Subscribe RPC of the gNMI interface.
 The Subscribe RPC consists of the `SubscribeRequest` and `SubscribeResponse` messages.
 The `SubscribeRequest` message contains the `subscription` field that is used to define the subscription parameters.

 Most notably, subscriptions can be made in a few different modes with distinct characteristics.
-We will cover two of them in this exercise:
+We will cover three of them in this exercise: `Once`, `Sample`and `On Change` mode.

 ### ONCE Mode